 SWK 343 Introduction to Counseling (same as PSY 343 and SCS 343)

 Introduces the field of professional counseling.
 Includes the nature of counseling relationships, major theories, techniques, and applications of counseling.
 Prerequisite: PSY 113 or consent of instructor.
-Offered fall semester.

 SWK 413 Casework Methods